samumantha/EODIE/docs/Inner_workings.rst

 shapefile per tile, which can then go into the process.
 Only polygons that are fully within a tile are considered.
 Due to the overlap of the tiles, all data is processed (rare exceptions).
 Each file in the list is processed one after another.

-The process works along the list, choosing the right shapefile (``--vector`` + _tilename + .shp) for each raster based on tilename.
+The process works along the list, choosing the right vectorfile (``--vector`` + _tilename + .extension) for each raster based on tilename.
 On HPC systems, the process can be done in parallel since the single processes do not overlap.
-Each process takes one raster, chooses the shapefile accordingly and copies it to a temporary directory (which is automatically removed after the process) and applies the following workflow:
+Each process takes one raster, chooses the vectorfile accordingly and copies it to a temporary directory (which is automatically removed after the process) and applies the following workflow:

 A binary cloudmask is extracted based on the scene classification of the Sentinel-2 tile.
 With the awareness that it is not the best possibly cloudmask, also external binary cloudmasks can be uploaded and used